Nonlocal corrections to dynamical mean-field theory from the two-particle self-consistent method: Results

 In the inset of both \figref{fig:comp_chispmax_U_T} and \figref{fig:comp_chispmax_U_n}, we show that the $U>5$ regime is not well approximated by either TPSC method.
 The DiagMC spin susceptibility starts to decrease with increasing $U$ since the system enters the Heisenberg regime where local moments and Mott physics are prevalent.
-This physics is completely missed by both TPSC methods, leading to an ever-increasing spin susceptibility with interaction strength.
+In this regime, the large interaction strength leads to a saturation of the local magnetic moments $\ev{S_z^2}$, and the Hubbard model is well approximated by a $t-J$ model, with a super-exchange parameter $J=4t^2/U$.
+In this regime, increasing $U$ decreases super-exchange and suppresses spin fluctuations.
+It is also in this strong-interaction regime that a Mott gap opens, which is why we refer to this phenomenon as Heisenberg-Mott physics.
+This is completely missed by both TPSC methods, which predict an ever-increasing spin susceptibility with interaction strength.

 The wave-vector dependence of the spin susceptibility is pictured along the Brillouin zone diagonal and edge in \figref{fig:comp_chisp_Q_path} for $n=0.8$ when $U$ is $5$ and $T$ is $0.1$.
 This is at the beginning of the renormalized classical regime where the spin fluctuations start to grow for all methods.
 The inset of \figref{fig:comp_chispmax_U_n} shows that for $U=5$ the system is in a regime where we expect both TPSC methods to start breaking down.
 This is partly the case, with TPSC and TPSC+DMFT overestimating the spin susceptibility.
 TPSC is closer to the DiagMC results for this set of parameters.
 Nevertheless, the qualitative behavior is correct because $U=5$ is at the border of where both TPSC methods fail.
 Note that in the long correlation length limit, the double incommensurate peaks should appear only along the zone edge, not along the diagonal.
-The weight along the diagonal occurs because the correlation length is still small so that it influences a large almost circular region around $(\pi,\pi)$, as can clearly be seen from the color plot on the left of Fig.~2 of Ref.~\cite{Simkovic_2021}.
+The weight along the diagonal occurs because the correlation length is still small so that it influences a large almost circular region around $(\pi,\pi)$, as can clearly be seen from the color plot on the left of Fig.~2 of Ref.~\cite{Simkovic_2022_benchmark}.